galtzo-floss/timecop-rspec/README.md

 After getting laid off in an RIF in March, and filled with many dozens of rejections, I'm now spending ~80 hours a week building open source tools.
-I'm hoping to be able to pay for my kids' health insurance this month, so if you value the work I am doing, please help.
+I'm hoping to be able to pay for my kids' health insurance this month, so if you value the work I am doing, I need your support.
-I need your support.
 Please consider sponsoring me.

  [![Sponsor me on GitHub Sponsors][🖇sponsor-bottom-img]][🖇sponsor] 💌 [![Sponsor me on Liberapay][⛳liberapay-bottom-img]][⛳liberapay-img] 💌 [![Donate on PayPal][🖇paypal-bottom-img]][🖇paypal-img]